Kirubel-Bekele/LinkedIn-User-Prediction/README.md

-# Analysis of Social Media Usage: Predicting LinkedIn Activity
+# Analysis of Social Media Usage: Predicting LinkedIn Activity with a Streamlit App

 ## Introduction